CES 2026: Robots, Trifolds, Screenless AI

 Now the real plot twist.
 The best AI announcements at CES 2026

 CES is not an AI conference, but CES 2026 made one thing obvious: the next interface is not a chat box.
 It is context.
 That means cameras, microphones, on-device inference, wearables, robots, and systems that run across devices.
+Because context can be captured through vision, audio, and sensors, the system can infer intent without a prompt, which is why this interface shift feels faster and more natural than a chat-only flow.
 That brings us to the most stunning AI announcements from CES 2026.

 Watch the highlights here: